ikasanEIP/ikasan/ikasaneip/developer/docs/StandaloneDeveloperGuide.md

 #### Compatibility Note ####
 Prior to release ikasaneip-2.1.0 you needed to implement a marker interface on the class to tell Ikasan that it was a dynamic configured resource.
 From ikasan-2.1.0 onwards, the DynamicConfigured interface has been removed and components can be marked as dynamically configured through runtime configuration on the component invoker.

+When upgrading from a version prior to 2.1.0, you will need to remove any DynamicConfiguration interface implementations on your component classes and ensure you turn on dynamicConfiguration either through the FluentAPI builder pattern or the runtime console for that component.

 ## Managed Resource Component
 TODO